raniamarhoni/SheysSkinKitchen/README.md

 **Admin and Store Management**

-1. Add a product to the store.
+1. Add a product to the store with different sizes and prices.
 2. Edit and update a product e.g., product prices, descriptions, images, and other product criteria.
 3. Delete a product that is no longer on sale.